hyhyzxc/hyhyzxc/README.md

 ### Hi there 👋

-- I'm a penultimate Computer Science Student (Highest Distinction) in Nanyang Technological University.
+- I'm a penultimate Computer Science Student in Nanyang Technological University.
 - Passionate in creating technologies that can add value to people's lives.
 - Connect with me:
   <br>